fovea1959/herc-docs-demo/docs/configuration.rst

 If the optional NODIAG8 option is specified, then only the programmatic execution of commands via the the Diagnose 8 interface are disabled, but shell and Rexx commands entered directly via the Hercules command line still work.
 This includes commands entered via the HTTP server facility as well as commands issued by .rc "run command" scripts too (automatically at startup or directly or indirectly via the script command).

+.. admonition:: Security Alert
+   :class: danger

-Security Alert:  Enabling this feature has security consequences.
+   Enabling this feature has security consequences.
 When ENABLE DIAG8 is specified it is possible for guest operating systems running under Hercules to issue commands directly to the host operating system.

 SHRDPORT